Skip to main contentSkip to search

 Is DIR/Floortime covered by OAP in Ontario?

 Yes, DIR/Floortime can be covered under OAP core clinical services when delivered by regulated health professionals or BACB-certified providers.
-The childhood budget can fund DIR sessions delivered by occupational therapists, speech-language pathologists, or other approved clinicians.
+OAP Core Clinical Services funding can be used for DIR sessions delivered by occupational therapists, speech-language pathologists, or other approved clinicians.

 How is DIR/Floortime different from ABA?